IBM-Cloud/cf-nodejs-c2c-demo/README.md

     routes:            <ROUTE>
 ```

-6. In your browser, navigate to the dashboard of "guestbook-main".
-(For example by visiting [http://cloud.ibm.com/resources?groups=cf-application](http://cloud.ibm.com/resources?groups=cf-application) and clicking on the application name ("guestbook-main"))
+6. In your browser, navigate to the dashboard of `guestbook-main`.
+(For example by visiting [http://cloud.ibm.com/resources?groups=cf-application](http://cloud.ibm.com/resources?groups=cf-application) and clicking on the application name)
 7. Subsequently, in the sidebar, click on "Runtime" and then on the "Runtime" page, select "Environmental variables"
 8. In the "User defined" section, add these two variables: